DariaDamian/Machine-Learning-Project/README.md

 Details on environment setup, dependencies, and step-by-step instructions to train and evaluate the models are included in the project notebooks.

+Notes:
+For our image classification project, if your classes are balanced and misclassification costs are roughly equal, accuracy might suffice.